 Hope for the Future - Advancing Research

-In the past five years, there has been a dramatic increase in much-needed urea cycle disorder research, including the formation of the Urea Cycle Disorders Consortium (UCDC) as part of the National Institutes of Health Office of Rare Diseases Clinical Research Network (RDCRN).
+In the past ten years, there has been a dramatic increase in much-needed urea cycle disorder research, particularly with ongoing studies conducted by the Urea Cycle Disorders Consortium (UCDC) as part of the National Institutes of Health Office of Rare Diseases Clinical Research Network (RDCRN).

 The Urea Cycle Disorders Consortium (UCDC) is a pioneering a research collaborative, bringing together top researchers, clinicians and other healthcare professionals to work collectively to improve the lives of patients with urea cycle disorders.

 As a partner in the UCD Consortium, one of the key roles of the National Urea Cycle Disorders Foundation (NUCDF) is to provide critical input regarding the need for and development of new studies.
 NUCDF's unique perspective as the center of the UCD community provides insight to researchers about treatment and management issues, as well as focus for key research priorities.
 NUCDF also provides information to our families and affected individuals about research studies and how they can participate in moving critical research forward.